Vanguard90/eneskirimi.com/README.md

 # eneskirimi.com

-This domain will be used for the portfolio page.
+The domain for my portfolio page.

-Todo: Set up webpack dev server to be used.

-Progress 17/10 - Can do bundling files and assets via loaders for webpack.
+Portfolio page is complete except the contact form.